Guaranteed-by Date: February 22, 2019

-Putting Materials on Reserve:
+Putting Materials on Reserve

-Faculty may place required course materials on reserve at the Dartmouth libraries.
-All physical material (print or media) and electronic books (EBs) placed on reserve for a course are integrated into a course reserve webpage.
-Online reserve readings are posted by Library staff to Canvas under "Pages' and "Files" tabs.
-Faculty may copy and move these readings from the "Library Links" and "Library Reserves" folders for a better student learning experience.
+Faculty may place materials needed for courses on reserve at the Dartmouth libraries.
+All print or media physical materials and electronic books placed on reserve for a course are integrated into a single course reserve webpage.
+Online reserve readings are posted by Library staff to Canvas under the "Files" tab in the "Library Reserves" folder.
+These readings may be copied and moved about Canvas.

 To determine if you need to fill out the copyright Fair Use section of the reserve form, click here.